awsdocs/amazon-ec2-user-guide-windows/doc_source/AMIs.md

 ## Deregistering Your AMI<a name="deregistering"></a>

 You can deregister an AMI when you have finished with it\.
-After you deregister an AMI, you can't be used to launch new instances\.
+After you deregister an AMI, it can't be used to launch new instances\.
 Existing instances launched from the AMI are not affected\.
 For more information, see [Deregistering Your Windows AMI](deregister-ami.md)\.

 ## AWS Windows AMIs<a name="aws-windows-ami"></a>